Speak Now: Writing and lyrics

 Swift wrote as many as 25 songs and by early 2010, she had begun to select songs for the album.
-To ensure the album would be coherent, she played the songs to her family, friends, and producer Nathan Chapman, who had produced for Swift since the recording of her self-titled debut album in 2006.
-Swift chose Enchanted as a working title but Big Machine Records executive Scott Borchetta recommended Swift choose a different title, deeming Enchanted unfit for the album's mature perspective.
-She settled on the title Speak Now, saying it best captures the album's essence: "I think it's such a metaphor, that moment where it's almost too late, and you've got to either say what it is you are feeling or deal with the consequences forever ...
+To ensure the album would be coherent, she played the songs to her family, friends, and the producer Nathan Chapman, who had worked with Swift on both of her previous albums.
+Swift chose Enchanted as a working title but Big Machine Records' founder Scott Borchetta recommended Swift choose a different title, deeming Enchanted unfit for the album's mature perspective.
+She settled on the title Speak Now because she thought it best captures the album's essence: "I think it's such a metaphor, that moment where it's almost too late, and you've got to either say what it is you are feeling or deal with the consequences forever ...
 And this album seemed like the opportunity for me to speak now or forever hold my peace."
 Swift finalized the track list by June 2010.